SaiRatnakarGit/M1_Tic_Tac_Toe_Game/1_Requirements/README.md

 ## DEFINING OUR SYSTEM

-The game start with player 1, who's symbol is x, player 1 has to select the required board position between 1 to 9 after player 1 seletion player 2 has to select remaining board posion between 1 and 9.
+The game starts with player 1, whose symbol is x, player 1 has to select the required board position between 1 to 9 after player 1 selection player 2 has to select the remaining board position between 1 and 9.

 ## SWOT ANALYSIS